 Lower Whoops is a bit more fun as far as flowy jumps and turns and is worth extending to when combing it with other rides in Phil’s trail system.

 If you’re making a ride out of Whoops itself, ride to Upper Whoops for a longer trip.

 Combine with: Ben’s and Phils (Loop 1) by starting at Phil’s Trailhead, 20 miles, 4-5 hours

 Mountain Biking Bend Loop 3: Ben’s – Phil’s – Kent’s – KGB – Ben’s

 Starting Point: NF-4610 Junction

 The Draw: A short but diverse ride giving you a taste of all the Phil’s trail system has to offer.
 A good workout with the ascent up KGB.

-The Route: This starting point lies right along the mid point of Ben’s Trail.
+The Route: This starting point lies right along the midpoint of Ben’s Trail.
 Start by heading uphill (west) on Ben’s Trail.
-As mentioned before, this is a nice, smooth, and gradual uphill only trail.
-You’ll rides this for 3 miles and you’ll hit the junction for Whoops.
+As mentioned before, this is a nice, smooth, and gradual uphill-only trail.
+You’ll ride this for 3 miles and you’ll hit the junction for Whoops.

 You have the option to combine routes here or head left on the dirt road, up a few hills, to Phil’s trail which will be on your left.